 02/2026 – Amendments related to the revision of the eligibility criteria for the inclusion of Free Market issues in the index bases.

+07/2026 – Amendment to the minimum market capitalization requirement, revision of the eligibility criteria for the inclusion of foreign securities in the index base, and modification of the reduction factor applicable to issues with low market capitalization.